SHARE via

 FAQ

-Q4: What tools are commonly used in the Data Science Lifecycle?
+Q3.
+Whi3ch tools are used in the Data Science Lifecycle?

-Ans: Popular tools include Python, R, SQL, Tableau, Power BI, TensorFlow, and cloud platforms like AWS and Google Cloud.
+Ans.
+Some common tools include Python, SQL, Excel, Tableau, Scikit-learn, TensorFlow, and cloud platforms like AWS and Google Cloud.

-Q5: How can beginners start learning the Data Science Lifecycle?
+Q5.
+Can beginners learn the Data Science Lifecycle?

 Share the Post: